RunOrVeith/SyNEThesia/README.md

 1. Currently, sound features based on logarithmic filterbank energies are used.

-2. There is also a feature extractor based on the fast fourier transform directly available.
+2. There is also a feature extractor based on the fast Fourier transform directly available.

 3. One feature extraction method that I'd like to try is directly using the wav of a small sample.